A Guide to Accelerated Reader™

 Yes.
 There are numerous examples of Accelerated Reader™ working as an intervention.
 One example is the LRC manager, Beth Khalil, at Thorp Academy, Tyne and Wear.
 Beth has this to say about the AR programme - “We initially introduced Accelerated Reader because we needed a way to measure progress through reading skills.
 We had heard of its success in other schools and decided to implement it through the English department.
 It has proved to be a positive way to promote reading for pleasure as well as building on vocabulary skills and engaging the students through literacy.”

 Over time AR had been fully embedded into the literacy policy of the Academy.
 Data collected from RS and STAR Reading Assessments were used to demonstrate progress and inform further learning strategies.
 “We monitor and adjust the AR lessons regularly to show we are taking action to improve reading and literacy standards.
 For Ofsted inspections, we have provided the data we get from the STAR Reading tests.
 Students are tested four times per year, allowing us to track their progress each term.”

 All quiz scores and progress towards agreed targets are tracked by the teachers and LRC staff.
 They listen to students reading from the books that they have picked and give individual help where it is needed.
 Because students receive regular feedback, teachers are given opportunities to praise and reward students for their continued successes.
-It also give teachers the chance to discuss with their students what they have been reading and what they would like to move onto next.
+It also gives teachers the chance to discuss with their students what they have been reading and what they would like to move on to next.